Zahidx27/Variable-Precision-Approx-BFloat16-Multiplier/README.md

-# Variable-Precision Approximate Floating-Point Multiplier (BFloat16)
+# Variable-Precision Approximate BFloat16 Multiplier

 This repository contains a Verilog RTL implementation of a **variable-precision approximate floating-point multiplier**, inspired by the work of Hao Zhang and Seok-Bum Ko: